draggsconnor/BlipKit/manual/context.md

 	BKInt BKContextInit (BKContext * ctx, BKInt numChannels, BKInt sampleRate)

-Initializes a context object `ctx` with `numChannel` channels and a samplet rate of `sampleRate`.
+Initializes a context object `ctx` with `numChannel` channels and a sample rate of `sampleRate`.
 Returns `0` on success.

 Possible return errors:

-`BK_ALLOCATION_ERROR` if memory for the audio buffers could not be allocated.
+`BK_ALLOCATION_ERROR` if memory allocation for the audio buffers failed.

 ### BKContextDispose

 	void BKContextDispose (BKContext * ctx)

 Dispose the object and free its resources.
-Any attached `BKTrack` or `BKClock` objects will be detached.
+Any attached `BKTrack`, `BKClock` and `BKDivider` object will be detached.